-There are several ways you can let us know when you get to the airport.
+There are several ways you can let us know when you arrive at the airport.
 From the car park you can call 01302 625 099 or press the help button posted on the car park barrier.
 A member of staff will then meet you in the car park if required.

-Alternatively, inside the airport there’s a phone on the main terminal desk marked ‘wheelchair assistance’ that you can use to ring through for help.
+Alternatively, inside the airport there’s a phone that is located at the Interserve desk that you can use to ring through for help.

-Any passengers arriving into Doncaster Sheffield Airport that require special assistance will be met at the aircraft by one of our friendly helpful team.
+Any passengers arriving into Doncaster Sheffield Airport that require additional assistance will be met at the aircraft by one of our friendly helpful team.

 Do you need a wheelchair?